betuah/lks-course-order/README.md

 #### Environment Variable

-Course order service need environment variable to comunicate with other AWS services like SSM Parameter Store and S3 Bucket.
+Course order service need environment variable to comunicate with other AWS services like dynamodb.
+You need create an IAM user to grand access for dynamodb.
 The following below is a list of the environments.

 | KEY | Required | Description  |
 |--|--|--|